Journey2Ultra Running Coach Journey2Ultra

 1. Base Phase: This phase initiates your training, gradually increasing running volume, intensity, and skill development.
 It also focuses on mental preparation to ensure a positive training experience.

-2. Support Phase: Building on the general fitness from the Base Phase, the Support Phase introduces event-specific training, enhances endurance, and begins equipment and nutrition testing.
+2. Support Phase: Building on the general fitness from the Base Phase, the Support Phase introduces event-specific training and begins equipment and nutrition testing.
 Mental coping skills are further honed during this phase.

 3. Race Specific Phase: In this phase, the training becomes tailored to the unique demands of your specific event or race.
 You refine your equipment, nutrition strategies, and specific skills for high-volume training weeks leading up to race day.